dschless/dschless/README.md

 ### 👋 Heyo, I'm Dave! 👋

-- 🔭 I'm currently the Technical Lead on the [Shop](https://shop.battle.net/) team at [Blizzard Entertainment](https://github.com/blizzard)
+- 🔭 I'm currently a Technical Lead at <a href="https://github.com/blizzard" target="_blank">Blizzard Entertainment.</a>
-- ⚒ I've been [working](https://www.linkedin.com/in/dschless/) in software engineering for quite a while now
+- ⚒ I've been <a href="https://www.linkedin.com/in/dschless/" target="_blank">working</a> in software engineering for quite a while now.
-- 🌱 I'm always looking to learn and have recently been focused on scale and team growth
+- 🌱 I'm always looking to learn and have recently been focused on scale and team growth.
-- 💬 Ask me about the web front-end at large, [TypeScript](https://github.com/microsoft/TypeScript/), [Angular](https://github.com/angular/angular), Java and [Spring Boot](https://github.com/spring-projects/spring-boot), e-commerce, and improving operational excellence
+- 💬 Ask me about [TypeScript](https://github.com/microsoft/TypeScript/), [Angular](https://github.com/angular/angular), Java and [Spring Boot](https://github.com/spring-projects/spring-boot), e-commerce, and improving operational excellence.
-- 📫 Contact me at this username at a certain very popular web-based email provider’s domain
+- 📫 Contact me at this username at a certain very popular web-based email provider’s domain.
-- 😄 Pronouns: he/him
+- 😄 Pronouns: he/him.
 - ⚡ Fun fact: “Dentaku” is Japanese for pocket calculator.
-I nicked it from [a Kraftwerk song.](https://youtu.be/ZbmFeXTN7GA)</a>
+I nicked it from <a href="https://youtu.be/ZbmFeXTN7GA" target="_blank">a Kraftwerk song.</a>

 <!--
 **dentaku/dentaku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.